backdrop-contrib/bee/Usage.md

 - `projects` - One or more contrib projects to download.

 *Options:*
-- `--hide-progress` - Hide the download progress bar.
+- `--hide-progress`, `-h` - Hide the download progress bar.
-- `--allow-multisite-copy` - Override the check that would prevent the project being downloaded to a multisite site if the project exists in the shared project directory.
+- `--allow-multisite-copy`, `-f` - Override the check that would prevent the project being downloaded to a multisite site if the project exists in the shared project directory.

 *Examples:*
 - `bee download webform` - Download the Webform module.